stuttter/wp-user-profiles/README.md

-# WP User Cards
+# WP User Profiles

-WP User Cards is a more modern way to view all of the users in your individual sites.
+WP User Profiles is a sophisticated way to edit users in WordPress.

-Cards are used to show users in a favorable way rather than listing them in a table like other faceless objects.

 # Installation